MartinSit/discord-random-text-gen/README.md

 # discord-random-text-gen
-The Discord Bot for generating random text.
+A Discord Bot for generating random text.

+# How to Host the Bot (LOCAL)